Bocchi-Kumo/Diffusion_Language_Model_From_Scratch/README.md

 - Concatenate prompt and response into one sequence as `x_0`.
 - During the forward diffusion process, **only mask tokens in the response part** (keep prompt tokens visible).
 - Compute the Score Entropy loss **only on the masked (response) positions**.
-- This way the model learns to generate responses conditioned on the prompt, similar to instruction tuning but in the diffusion framework.
+- This way the model learns to generate responses conditioned on the prompt.

 I believe SFT for diffusion LM is conceptually close to pre-training, but the key difference is the selective masking strategy on the target portion.